tehsmyers/relational-pulp/db-translation-guide.md

 direct counterparts in Django.
 The following subsections are the MongoEngine fields currently used in Pulp, with applicable postgres datatypes and Django field alternatives listed inside.

+In each MongoEngine field section there will be a link to that MongoEngine field's documentation, brief information about the corresponding postgres data type, subsections detailing the Django field or fields that should be used when translating a given MongoEngine field, and a list of files in which that MongoEngine field is being used.

 ## Simple Field Types

 These field types are directly supported by postgres/Django, and have a clear migration path.